ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 ## Attaching Cosmetic Items

-In this section you will be adding the code to handle attaching cosmetic items to the player's character.
+In this section, you will be adding the code to handle attaching cosmetic items to the player's character.

 ### Add Cosmetic Items Custom Property